 Unit 3: Listening Exam: 40%

-This is an hour and a half exam at the end of Year 11.
-Based on four areas of study spanning many different styles of music from classical to pop, rock, blues and world music.
+The exam is based on four areas of study spanning many different styles of music from classical to pop, rock, blues and world music.
 Pupils will study selected works from the four topic areas.

 What skills do I need to have to study GCSE Music?